 Contact us if you need additional support or advice related to salary costs in your grant application.

-Read our investigator salary policy
+Read our policy on funding investigators' salaries

-Postdoctoral researchers and technology specialists involved in the management of the project and providing significant intellectual input to grant writing and design can request their salary as a co-investigator on a programme grant.
+Postdoctoral researchers and technology specialists can request their salary as a co-investigator on a programme grant if they:

 Our policy allows for the funding of NHS professionals such as: